Currently Enrolling Trials

 Nuplazid is specifically indicated for the treatment of hallucinations and delusions associated with Parkinson’s disease.

-Nuplazid is supplied as tablets for oral administration.
+Nuplazid is supplied as tablets and capsules for oral administration.
 The recommended dose is 34 mg, taken orally as two 17 mg tablets once daily, without titration.
 The tablets can be taken with or without food.

 Adverse effects associated with the use of Nuplazid may include, but are not limited to, the following: